-The first solution I came across, the Beam, was very promising, possibly just what I needed.
+The first solution you come across, the Beam, is very promising, possibly just what you need.

-Here they are chained together, 4 of them, enabling just the sort of scrolling I was looking for.
+Here they are chained together, 4 of them, enabling just the sort of scrolling you are looking for.

-I ordered a three of them, even though they were pricey: around $30 each.
+You order three of them, even though they are pricey: around $30 each.

-Unfortunately, the Beam fell victim, tragically, to the economics of small-scale Maker-level products: there just wasn't enough of a market to justify the continued attention of the two founders/inventors.
+Unfortunately, the Beam falls victim, tragically, to the economics of small-scale Maker-level products: there just isn't enough of a market to justify the continued attention of the two founders/inventors.